 It’s natural to feel like hibernating when cold weather comes along, but it can also be a symptom of something more complex.

 Seasonal Affective Disorder, also called SAD, Seasonal Depression or the Winter Blues, can affect anyone during the winter months (and rarely, even in the summer).
 It’s a type of depression that is triggered by the change of the seasons and everything that comes with it.
-The lack of daylight, colder weather, and the increased amount of time spent indoors can all make a person feel depressed.
+The lack of daylight, time change, colder weather, and the increased amount of time spent indoors can all make a person feel depressed.

 It’s important to recognize the symptoms of seasonal affective disorder and seek treatment for them.
 Whether you suffer from another type of depression already or this is the only time you experience depressive symptoms, don’t ignore it or brush it off as something minor.
 Putting up with it for a few months may be a good enough treatment for a while, but depression can be unpredictable.
 Untreated depression is the number one cause of suicide, and while it might sound extreme, seasonal affective disorder can fall into that category.